Yacka03/CryptoAlert/README.md

 # CryptoAlert
-Plays a sound file when a cryptocurrency reaches target value (You can change the sound file to whatever you want(longer sounds are recommended)
+Plays a sound file repeatedly when a cryptocurrency reaches target value You can change the sound file to whatever sound you want

 Setup(Linux, windows):